Malay Singaporeans: Banjarese

-The Batak
+Bataks

-The Batak people are the smallest Malay group in Singapore.
-Up till 1978, there were less than 350 Bataks in Singapore.
-Unlike other Malay groups that are predominantly Muslim, the Batak are largely Christians (Seventh-day Adventists, Lutherans, Jehovah's Witnesses).

-The Batak had been coming to Singapore before the 20th century.
-Not much is known about the Bataks that came to Singapore in the 19th century and before World War 2.
-Most were young men in their twenties who were from the Toba, Mandailing and Angkola people.
+The Bataks are the smallest Malay group in Singapore.
+Up to 1978, there were fewer than 350 Bataks in Singapore.
+Unlike other Malay groups that are predominantly Muslim, the Bataks are largely Christians, including Lutherans and Seventh-Day Adventists.
+The Bataks had been coming to Singapore before the twentieth century, though little is known about those who arrived in the 19th century and before World War II.
+Most were young men in their twenties from the Toba, Mandailing and Angkola people groups.

 The Bataks came to Singapore for economic, educational and social reasons.
-Most of those who came to Singapore before the War had received their primary education in the Batak and Malay language.
-Some came to Singapore to continue their education in the private and Christian schools.
-For example, the Seventh-day Adventist organisation had students' amenities in Singapore in 1915 and they encouraged the Bataks from Sipirok, Angkola and Pematang Siantar in Sumatra to send their children to continue their studies in Singapore.
-An English education was prized as it was seen as a passport to getting a white-collar job in the plantations in Eastern Sumatra that were owned by the Dutch and the Americans.
-After receiving their education in Singapore, the Bataks would return to their homeland.
-Some would marry and bring their wives to Singapore.
-The Batak Christians were the first Bataks to bring their wives to Singapore.
+Many who arrived before the War had received their primary education in Batak and Malay.
+Some continued their studies in private and Christian schools, such as those supported by the Seventh-day Adventist organisation, which in 1915 encouraged Batak families from Sipirok, Angkola and Pematang Siantar in Sumatra to send their children to Singapore.
+English education was especially prized as it provided access to white-collar jobs on plantations in Eastern Sumatra owned by the Dutch and Americans.
+After completing their education, many returned home, while some married and brought their wives to Singapore.
+The Batak Christians were the first to introduce this practice.

-Most of the Bataks who came before World War 2 worked as gardeners, peons and manual labourers.
-During the Japanese Occupation, the Bataks were conscripted as foot soldiers or forced labourers by the Japanese.
-Some were sent to Singapore for military training.
-After the War, many of the Bataks returned home.
-At the same time, many others came to Singapore from places like Medan, Palembang and the Riau Islands.
-Some managed to find work as clerks, storekeepers and some started businesses with non-Bataks partners.
-Some also joined the British army as soldiers, technicians and electricians.
-Others started identifying themselves as Malays so that they could join the military or get jobs given to local Malays.

-In 1947, the Bataks in Singapore formed a welfare organisation called Saroha ("one heart" in the Batak language).
-The aim of the organisation was to help the Bataks in Singapore.
-The organisation lasted until 1954 and was disbanded due to leadership problems and a lack of support from its members.
-Attempts to revive it later in 1958 proved futile.

-There were Bataks who took Malay wives and converted to Islam.
-The majority of them and their descendants were assimilated into the Malay community and preferred to be known as Malays.
+Most Bataks who arrived before World War II worked as gardeners, peons and manual labourers.
+During the Japanese Occupation, they were conscripted as foot soldiers or forced labourers, and some received military training in Singapore.
+After the War, many returned home, while others came from places such as Medan, Palembang and the Riau Islands.
+Some found work as clerks, storekeepers or business partners with non-Bataks, while others joined the British army in roles such as soldiers, technicians and electricians.
+Some adopted Malay identity to gain access to military service or employment.
+In 1947, Bataks in Singapore formed the welfare organisation Saroha ("one heart"), which aimed to support the community.
+The organisation lasted until 1954 and was briefly revived in 1958 but ultimately disbanded.
+Since then, most Bataks and their descendants have assimilated into the Malay community and identify as Malays.